COVID-19 1ST, 2ND, AND BOOSTER DOSE CLINIC JANUARY 28, 2022

 IMPORTANT MESSAGE TO OUR PATIENTS

-Our physicians are available to provide care, whether over the telephone, virtually, or in person as appropriate.
+Our physicians and allied health professionals are available to provide care, whether over the telephone, virtually, or in person as appropriate.
 Please call our office to book an appointment (No walk-ins at this time).

 See the links below, or click here COVID-19 for information relating to the Novel Coronavirus